Cognitive Development

 • More ability to grasp, visualize, manipulate, and explore objects)

-• Baby enjoys dropping object (lost palmar reflex, perplexed; have not yet developed object permanence so they think object has disappeared
+• Baby enjoys dropping objects (lost palmar reflex, perplexed; has not yet developed object permanence, so they think the object has disappeared

 • 9 months of age

-• Development of object permanence (will uncover object if hidden)
+• Development of object permanence (will uncover the object if hidden)

 • Recognize and respond to his/her name

-• Language progresses to monosyllabic babbling or consonant voicing (inflection resembles the native language; “mama”, “dada”, “caca”; not clear if the infant necessarily knows the meaning or if it is just mimicry)
+• Language progresses to monosyllabic babbling or consonant voicing (inflection resembles the native language; “mama”, “dada”, “caca”; it is not clear if the infant necessarily knows the meaning or if it is just mimicry

 • 12 months of age (1 year old)